adzerk/audience-ios-objc-sdk/README.md

 @end
 ```

-This new class can then be imported and used like any other tracking event
+This new class can then be imported and used like any other tracking event:

 ```objc
 #import "CustomEvent.h";